Qepanna/goFlux/README.md

   from diffusion under non-steady state, a parameter such as MAE or RMSE reflects the instrument precision.
 Therefore, the instrument precision is used in the `best.flux()` function as a threshold for these parameters.
+To account for a larger noise in larger measurements, the threshold in the `best.flux()` function is the instrument precision plus 0.05% of the reading.
 If MAE is chosen as a criteria in `best.flux()`, the model with the smallest MAE is chosen, unless both of them are smaller than the instrument precision.
 In that case, the non-linear flux estimate is always chosen by default.
 If MAE is larger than the instrument precision, a warning is given in the columns “quality.check”, “LM.diagnose” or “HM.diagnose” saying “Noisy measurement (MAE)”.
 MAE and RMSE cannot both be selected.
 - **Root Mean Square Error (RMSE)**: RMSE functions exactly like MAE.
   The difference between the two is that RMSE is much more sensitive to outliers.
 MAE will always return a smaller value than RMSE.
 MAE and